 Certificate Error in Google Chrome Browser

-Using the Google Chrome browser, on selecting the Certificate to access the UKNI MVS an error is displayed:
+Situation: Using the Google Chrome browser, on selecting the Certificate to access the UK MVS an error is displayed:

 ERR_SSL_CLIENT_AUTH_CERT_NO_PRIVATE_KEY

-Access to the UKNI MVS requires a Valid certificate, a Username and a Password:
+Access to the UK MVS requires a Valid certificate, a Username and a Password:

 - The Certificate must be correctly installed on the Local Machine

-- The Certificate must be selected to access the UKNI MVS, which should then display the Login screen.
+- The Certificate must be selected to access the UK MVS, which should then display the Login screen.

 In this error situation, the user receives the message ERR_SSL_CLIENT_AUTH_CERT_NO_PRIVATE_KEY and the Login screen is not displayed.